DRISYARAJ/InspectAI-YOLOv8-Defect-Detection/README.md

 # InspectAI: Automated Steel Surface Defect Detection using YOLOv8

-InspectAI trains a YOLOv8 computer vision model to inspect product or component images and flag visible defects such as scratches, dents, cracks, discoloration, missing parts, or contamination.
+InspectAI is an AI-powered steel surface defect detection system that uses YOLOv8 to identify and localize defects such as crazing, inclusion, patches, pitted surface, rolled-in scale, and scratches.

 ## Features